johnnyasantoss/RawRabbit/docs/understanding-message-context.md

 Message contexts are provided to the messages by the registered `IMessageContextProvider`.
 The default implementation, `MessageContextProvider<TMessageContext>` can be used for most context (typically `POCO` classes).

 ### The Context Enhancer
-A recieved message passes through the registered `IContextEnhancer` before any message handler is invoked.
+A received message passes through the registered `IContextEnhancer` before any message handler is invoked.
 The method `WireUpContextFeatures` is called with the current context, consumer and `BasicDeliverEventArgs` (from `RabbitMQ.Client`).
 ```csharp
 public class CustomContextEnhancer : IContextEnhancer
 {